whiitehead/glad/README.md

-# glad-cmake
-a cmake repo for opengl 4.6 core profile
+a cmake-glad repo for opengl 4.6 core profile